RobKlock/RobKlock/README.md

 ### Hello! 👋

-My name is Rob and I'm a Software Engineer at Arist, a YC S20 company.
+My name is Rob and I'm a Software Engineer at Arist, a YCombinator S20 company.
 I studied Computer Science at Oberlin College and graduated in Spring 2021.

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/robert-klock)